ultralytics/ultralytics/docs/en/datasets/track/index.md

 - **Bounding boxes:** These indicate the location of tracked objects within the frame.
 - **Confidence scores:** These reflect the model’s confidence in detecting the tracked object.

-For detailed guidance on interpreting and visualizing these results, refer to the [results handling](../../reference/engine/results.md).
+For detailed guidance on interpreting and visualizing these results, refer to the [results handling guide](../../reference/engine/results.md).